 The smart contract breach was fairly easy to execute, as the attacker was also the same person, who designed it.
 Despite claims of passing several audits, the code still had a “Director Lock” function set to “false”, which means that one person with director permits is able to easily make changes.
 This vulnerability (pictured above) was intentionally left in place after Bruno insisted on it being essential.
 Unfortunately, it made it possible for him to change the line being responsible for token sales (pictured below).

 The Oyster Pearl team, having seen what happened, has issued a statement, claiming that they are working on a solution to clone the token contract and issues a rollback.
-They’ve also provided the addresses used for the attack, which were immediately submitted to the AMLT Network.
+They’ve also provided the addresses used for the attack, which were immediately submitted to us.
 Unfortunately, the attacker being a pseudonymous party despite working so closely with this project has completely vanished, leaving little to no trail.
 The losses were approximated at nearly $0.5 million.

 The Coinfirm Team